MaurizioB/Bigglesworth/README.rst

 - MIDI input and mapping, to allow the use of an external control surface, also using a "live mode": a simple MIDI interface for the control surface, without the need to load presets or the whole editor window
-- direct sysex file loading and saving
 - sound template "favorites" library
 - arpeggiator template library
-- WaveTable management (and editing?); but I'm afraid I'll need the sampling license for that...
+- WaveTable management (and editing?)
 - Online shared sound presets
 - coffee maker